zhangxin1995/PTD/README.md

 with open('visual_dataset.pkl','rb') as infile:
     datas=pkl.load(infile)
 ```
-Before introducing the format of visual dataset, we should first understand several indexes in the process of person retrieval.In the dataset, we have x-class indexes, which are as follows:
+Before introducing the format of visual dataset, we should first understand several indexes in the process of person retrieval.In the dataset, we have 5-class indexes, which are as follows:
-1. Person ID.
+1. Person index.
+It represents the identity of pedestrians.
+Everyone has an unique index.
+2. Camera index.
+It represents the camera number, and each camera has an unique index.
+3. Camera tracklet index.
+It represents the index of a tracklet under a specific camera.
+4. Global tracklet index.
+The global index is obtained by splicing the tracklets under all cameras together.
+5. Trajectory index.
+The trajectory index indicates a tracklet belongs to which trajectory.

 The dataset are represented by dict, and each of them has the following meanings:
 1. qcs